 Why is it important to analyze old tweets?

 Firstly, because Twitter historical data gives perspective.
 It shows the amount of tweets and the accounts that were relevant.
 The things is that Twitter is like a town’s square.
 There are several conversations at the same time and about different topics.
 So, it is important to take time to check those tweets that talked, for example, about my brand.
 Or, on the other hand, Twitter historical data can help us to discover those accounts that started a relevant conversation or hashtag.

 Secondly, old tweets are crucial to make decisions.
 We may have a strong marketing plan; but if we don’t know what has already happened, we are not going to be able to succeed.
 Take time to revise old campaigns.
 Request your competitors old data.
 Give yourself the information to make informed decisions.
 You may have already found out your own reason to get a Twitter historical report.

 Many professionals need hashtag Twitter analytics for campaigns that happened months ago.
-The question is: How to access old tweets?
+The question is: How to search old tweets?
 Which old Twitter data can we analyze?
 We were asked that question by many times everyday for months in the past.
 It was a common question because people need to have the analytics of past events or campaigns.
 For example, because maybe they forgot to run a report right after the end the campaign.
 Or it could be because they were not aware of the importance of those tweets or data when they were published.
 Anyway, the answer is yes and it can be done fast and for a really reasonable price.

 How can I access old tweets from an account?